BiraruStudios/BOIII-ReImagined/README.md

 [![patreon](https://img.shields.io/badge/Patreon-support-red.svg?logo=patreon)](https://www.patreon.com/Biraru)
 [![buy me a coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee-support-FFEA00?logo=buymeacoffee)](https://buymeacoffee.com/Biraru)

 # THIS IS DISCONTINUED.
 I DONT PLAN ON CONTINUING THIS, VERY UNLIKELY THAT I CONTINUE THIS PROJECT SINCE IT WAS A HOBBY PROJECT.
-REASON?
-THE BO3 MODDING COMMUNITY DISCOURAGING ME AND SPREADING RUMOURS ABOUT ME.
 I hope you guys can understand.

 ## Important Note